 Medical malpractice actions and nursing home negligence are two other common areas of litigation for Boston residents.
 It is important to consult with an experienced medical malpractice attorney before pursuing your claim against a doctor who injured you due to the complexity of the laws involved.
 To prevail in a medical malpractice claim, the plaintiff must show that the doctor did not use the same level of care and treatment that a doctor with a similar background and from a similar specialty in the same geographic location would have used when treating a patient with a similar symptoms and medical history.
 Nursing home abuse cases often involve medical malpractice issues, but they also focus on providing elderly residents with legal recourse for physical abuse and neglect, emotional abuse, financial abuse, and sexual abuse.

 Barry A. Feinstein is a compassionate and dedicated lawyer with substantial courtroom experience who prides himself on seeking justice for injured victims.
 He is available to serve clients in areas around Boston, Cambridge, Norwood, Lowell, Somerville, Waltham, Newton, Dedham, Quincy, Brookline, and Peabody.
 Regardless of the nature of your situation, we are happy to sit down with you to see whether we can be of assistance.
-To schedule your free consultation, call us at 1-800-262-9200 or contact us online.
+To schedule your free consultation with our Massachusetts personal injury lawyer, call us now or contact us online.